cncf/devstats.archive/METRICS.md

 - Metric can return multiple values in a single series (for example for SIG mentions stacking, bot commands, company stats etc), use `multi_value: true` to mark series to return multi value in a single series (instead of creating multiple series with single values).
 Multi values are used for stacked charts with multi value drop down to select series.
 - If you want to escape value names in multi-valued series use `escape_value_name: true` in `metrics.yaml`.
 3) If metrics create data gaps (for example returns multiple rows with different counts depending on data range), you have to add automatic filling gaps in [metrics/{{project}}gaps.yaml](https://github.com/cncf/devstats/blob/master/metrics/kubernetes/gaps.yaml) (file is used by `z2influx` tool):
 - Please try to use Grafana's "null as zero" feature when stacking series instead.
 This gaps configuartion description is outdated.
-- You need to define periods to fill gaps, they should be the same as in `metrics.yaml` definition.
-- You need to define a series list to fill gaps on them.
-Use `series: ` to set them.
-It expects a list of series (YAML list).
-- You need to define the same `aggregate` and `skip` values for gaps too.
-- You should at least gap fill series visible on any Grafana dashboard, without doing so data display will be disturbed.
-If you only show subset of metrics series, you can gap fill only this subset.
-- Each entry can be either a full series name, like `- my_series_d` or ...
-- It can also be a series formula to create series list in this format: `"- =prefix;suffix;join_string;list1item1,list1item2,...;list2item1,list2item2,...;..."`
-- Series formula allows writing a lot of series name in a shorter way.
-Say we have series in this form prefix_{x}_{y}_{z}_suffix and {x} can be a,b,c,d, {y} can be 1,2,3, z can be yes,no. Instead of listing all combinations prefix_a_1_yes_suffix, ..., prefix_d_3_no_suffix, which is 4 * 3 * 2 = 24 items, you can write series formula: `- =prefix;suffix;_;a,b,c,d;1,2,3;yes,no`.
-In this case you can see join character is _ `...;_;...`.
-- If metrics uses string descriptions (like `desc: time_diff_as_string`), add `desc: true` in gaps file to clear descriptions too.
-- If Metric returns multiple values in a single series and creates data gaps, then you have to list values to clear via `values: ` property, you can use series formula format to do so.
+If you need this, use [GAPS.yaml](https://github.com/cncf/devstats/blob/master/GAPS.yaml)
 4) Add test coverage in [metrics_test.go](https://github.com/cncf/devstats/blob/master/metrics_test.go) and [tests.yaml](https://github.com/cncf/devstats/blob/master/tests.yaml).
 5) You need to either regenerate all InfluxDB data, using `PG_PASS=...
 IDB_PASS=... ./reinit_all.sh` or use `PG_PASS=...
 IDB_PASS=... ./devel/add_single_metric,sh`.
 If you choose to use add single metric, you need to create 3 files: `test_gaps.yaml` (if empty copy from metrics/{{project}}empty.yaml), `test_metrics.yaml` and `test_tags.yaml`.
 Those YAML files should contain only new metric related data.
 6) To test new metric on non-production InfluxDB "test", use: `GHA2DB_PROJECT={{project}} ./devel/test_metric_sync.sh` script.
 You can chekc field types via: `influx; use test; show field keys`.